Backendless/Android-SDK/samples/UserService/rolesdemo/README.txt

 Application demonstrates how user roles work.

+For this app CloudCode API key should be used since roles management allowed only from CloudCode

-  Before Android application start create wtow roles in your app:
+Before Android application start
+1. Create two roles in your app:
-1. "ReadWriteRole" with permissions to read and write from Data Service.
+   1).
+"ReadWriteRole" with permissions to read and write from Data Service.
-2. "ReadOnlyRole" with permissions only to read from Data Service.
+   2).
+"ReadOnlyRole" with permissions only to read from Data Service.

-  Also verify that "Dynamic scheme" is enabled in Data Service - on first start application will create required tables.
+2. Verify that "Dynamic scheme" is enabled in Data Service - on first start application will create required tables.

   When application start you will see two tabs with sign in form on each.
 This form will sign in or